 By 5.15 am, we were in the cab, tired, sleepy and excited. …

 The small town is filled with trek gear shops, guest houses and cafes.
 Their main source of income not surprisingly is tourism.
-As we browsed through the shops and stocked up on any remaining necessities, a chook flew right into Beth’s face.
-The next thing we know, we hit the floor laughing.
+As we browsed through the shops and stocked up on any remaining necessities, a chook flew from a roof right into Beth’s face.
+We hit the floor laughing.

-We try to draw cash from the only bank available, and the lady informs that there is a 5% surcharge.
-She confirms that there are ATMs in Namche, so we defer the task for Namche.
+We tried to draw cash from the only available bank, and the lady informed us that there was a 5% surcharge.
+She confirmsed that there are ATMs in Namche, so we deferred the task for Namche.

-We register the trek at Lukla police check post and commence our trek.
+After registering the trek at Lukla police check post, we were on our way.
 Although it started drizzling, weather was perfect.
-And for all the talk of altitude, it starts with a descent, which I didn’t really mind.
-Surrounded by greenery, we walk past picture perfect villages with stone houses, variety of flowers, children waving on stone paved paths.
+And for all the talk of altitude, it starts with a descent, which I honestly didn’t mind.
+Surrounded by greenery, we walked past picture perfect villages with stone houses, variety of flowers, children waving on stone paved paths.

-I went to bed feeling quite optimistic, which was to be short lived!
+I went to bed feeling quite optimistic, which was going to be short lived!